QuarkContainer/Quark/README.md

 # Quark
-A secure container can run with OCI interface
+A secure container can run with OCI interface.